Day One - 1 July 2026

 Wadzi Katsidzira, Head of Sustainability (Minderoo Foundation)

-Katherine Leong, Acting Managing Director (Csnet)
+Katherine Leong, Acting Managing Director (CSnet)

 Impact stacks bring together philanthropic, government and private capital – each playing a different role.
 This session centres on how capital actually lands for impact-led organisations: what makes it usable, what creates friction, and where well-intended structures fall short.